callumvh/cv/main.typ

         Statemachine and the TelegramBots library
       - Built a PlantUML chart exporter for the Statemachine diagram

-    - *Database-as-code*: Worked on converting our largest database into an idempotent "database project" using SSDT (SQL Server Data Tools), which allows you to define your schema as code, allowing you to rebuild it from scratch and use source control to track changes over time.
+    - *Database as Code Project*: Worked on converting our largest database into an idempotent "database project" using SSDT (SQL Server Data Tools), which allows you to define your schema as code, allowing you to rebuild it from scratch and use source control to track changes over time.
 The project is about 90% complete so we have not yet